-If you’ve never married cheesecake with brownies before, now is your chance!
-Cheesecake Brownies combine two of my favorite desserts in one — cheesecake + brownies (duh!).
-My recipe starts with a fudgy chocolate brownie batter and then you swirl in creamy vanilla cheesecake and the two batter bake gently together for the most luxurious smooth and sticky texture.
+If you've never married cheesecake with brownies before, then this is your sign!
+My perfect Cheesecake Brownies are so fudgy and moist, and combine two of my favorite desserts in one.
+My recipe starts with a fudgy chocolate brownie batter and then you swirl in creamy and dense New York-style vanilla cheesecake batter and the two mixtures bake gently together in perfect harmony for the most luxurious smooth and sticky texture.
 They are easy to make and very, incredibly, really, really delicious.
+I also love that these are not too sweet.
+If you are a brownie purist, be sure to check out my classic, perfectly fudgy Shiny Crust Fudge Brownies.

-- Fudgy chocolate brownies – these brownie base has such a rich fudgy texture and intense chocolate flavor thanks to bittersweet chocolate and not a lot of flour.
+- Fudgy chocolate brownies - the brownie base has such a rich fudgy texture and intense chocolate flavor thanks to bittersweet chocolate and not a lot of flour.

-- Creamy vanilla cheesecake – the vanilla cheesecake batter bakes up into a velvety texture and it is so creamy.
-The sweet, cheesy, creamy notes really pair well against the bittersweet chocolate.
+- Creamy vanilla cheesecake - the vanilla cheesecake batter bakes up into a velvety texture and it is dense and creamy like a New York style cheesecake.
+The sweet, tangy, creamy notes really pair well against the bittersweet chocolate.

 - Simple ingredients - this recipe requires few simple ingredients and is very easy to prepare.